-These first studies in 2004 demonstrated a high rate of colonic ulceration in all horses, but especially in race horses.
+These first studies in 2003 demonstrated a high rate of colonic ulceration in performance horses.
 Our testing showed that blood can absolutely be detected in manure, although guaiac fecal blood testing proved to lack the sensitivity to definitively diagnose an ulcer.